+5 Simple Money Saving Tips.
 It’s certainly a lot easier spending money than it is making it or saving it.
 Having a family complicates matters further, as costs just seem to spiral!
 There always seems to be a never-ending need to spend money.
 It’s never easy when there are things to be paid and funds are low.
 I’m always on the lookout for money saving tips which can help in such circumstances.
 I have written some tips before about Amazon savings and some tips for eating healthy on a budget.
-This time, I’ve compiled a list of general money-saving suggestions which I think are pretty useful.
+This time, I’ve compiled a list of general money saving tips which I think are pretty useful.
 Have a look to see if you think they can be helpful for you too.

 1. Shop Smarter to Save on Grocery Shopping and Food

 Try buying the supermarkets own ‘generic’ brand for certain products.
 The power of advertising often leads us to assume the leading brand is far superior to anything else, but if you actually try some of the alternatives you might be surprised.
 Spread out your shopping by visiting budget supermarkets, like Lidl or Aldi.
 If you’ve never tried that shopping there before, you might be surprised about the quality.
 Consider doing your food shopping online too, it’s much easier to control how much you are spending and you can still save if you just buy certain staple items too.

 If you buy lunch at work, consider preparing your lunch and taking it with you.
 This can feel like a hassle but if you prepare lunch for your children, its not much more effort to also make sandwiches for yourself.
 Another idea, if there is a microwave at your workplace, is to use leftovers from your evening meal.
 Also, try to avoid those expense high street coffees.
 Buy one of those travel mugs and fill it when you’re preparing your morning coffee at breakfast.